lexpk/Computer-Aided-Verification-UE/exercise1/readme.md

 In the file [`examples/short.smv`](examples/short.smv) you will find a simple specification encoding access control to a resource, i.e. if the resource is ready and there is a request, then the resource is busy in the following state.

 Check out and run the jupyter notebook [`short.ipynb`](short.ipynb).
 It contains an encoding of the same specification in SMT.
 Explain why one specification is valid while the other results in a counter example.
 Answer the following questions and justify your answers:
+- Why is a counter-example found for one specification but not the other, i.e. what is the difference between them?
 - Is it sufficient to check if the specification holds up to $k=10$?
 - Would it be sufficient to only check $(k, l)$-loops in which $k = l$?
 (Hint: What is a _safety property_?)